 British Strawberry Varieties

-- ELSANTA: Still the most loved strawberry in Britain because of its long cropping season and excellent taste.
+- Elsanta: Still the most-loved strawberry in Britain, it has a long cropping season and excellent taste.

-- DRISCOLL CAMARILLO: Excellent flavour and is now produced on a large scale.
+- Driscoll Camarillo: It has excellent flavor and is now produced on a large scale.

-- AVA: Is a premium Scottish strawberry renowned for its flavour.
+- Ava: This premium Scottish strawberry is renowned for its flavor.

-- ENGLISH ROSE: This new premium variety is notable for its unusual and outstanding taste, reminiscent of orange zest.
+- English Rose: A new premium variety, English Rose is notable for its unusual and outstanding taste, reminiscent of orange zest.

-- EVE'S DELIGHT: Eve's Delight combines juicy flavour with excellent shelf life.
+- Eve's Delight: Eve's Delight combines juicy flavor with excellent shelf life.

-- JUBILEE: Jubilee was developed and first sold in 2002 and has since established itself as one of the best-flavoured varieties of all.
+- Jubilee: Jubilee was developed and first sold in 2002 and has since established itself as one of the best-flavored varieties of all.

-- RED GLORY: Sweet juicy fruit throughout the season.
+- Red Glory: These plants produce sweet, juicy fruit throughout the season.

-- EVIE: With a distinctive flavour and paler fruit, Evie goes particularly well with ice-cream.
+- Evie: With a distinctive flavor and paler fruit, Evie goes particularly well with ice cream.

-- DRISCOLL JUBILEE: Recognised as one of the best UK strawberries eating varieties.
+- Driscoll Jubilee: This is recognized as one of the best UK eating-strawberry (as opposed to cooking) varieties.